-We aim to offer an online environment that ensures your security when you give us your information.
+We aim to offer an environment online that makes sure the information you give us is secure.

-When you visit our websites, we record anonymous information about your visit.
-We also log information to collect statistics and develop better online services for you.
+When you visit our website, we record anonymous information about your visit.
+We log this information to collect and analyse statistics on how our website is used in order to develop better services online for you.

 - your server address

 - your operating system (eg. Windows, Mac)

 - your top level domain name (eg. .com, .gov, .au, .uk)

 - the date and time of your visit to our site

 - the pages accessed and the documents downloaded